The effect of predation on the dynamics of Chronic Wasting Disease in deer: Introduction

 \section{Introduction}

-Chronic Wasting Disease (CWD) is a prion-mediated neurodegenerative disease that has been observed in cervids, such as elk, deer, and moose.
-Prions are misfolded proteins that can cause neurological disease, such as CWD, but also Creutzfeldt-Jakob disease in humans.
+Chronic Wasting Disease (CWD) is a prion-mediated neurodegenerative disease that has been observed in cervids, such as elk, deer, and moose, and was first described in 1980 \cite{williams1980chronic}.
+Prions are misfolded and infectious proteins that can cause neurological disease, such as CWD.
 CWD is transmitted both directly between susceptible animals and indirectly through environmental exposure.
-Cervids can become infected through contact with saliva, blood, and other bodily fluids of an infected animal or through indirect environmental infections from water sources, plants, soil, or potentially vector-borne insect infections.
-CWD is known to influence the movement ecology of deer.
-A recent study showed that infected deer moved more slowly and were found in lower elevation areas compared with healthy deer that were not starving, and when compared to starving deer, the infected deer more often utilized areas near streams and with lower herbaceous biomass \cite{barrile2024chronic}.
+Cervids can become infected through contact with saliva, blood, and other bodily fluids of an infected animal or through indirect environmental infections from water sources, plants, soil, or potentially insects.
 In recent years, wild populations of cervids have exhibited high levels of CWD prevalence.
 The 2024 Chronic Wasting Disease Surveillance Report from the Wyoming Game and Fish Department reported that the prevalence of CWD in some populations of mule deer is as high as 66.3\% \footnote{The report can be found here \url{https://wgfd.wyo.gov/wyoming-wildlife/wildlife-disease-and-health/chronic-wasting-disease} using the drop-down Report menu at the bottom of the website.}.
 CWD has proven difficult to control or eradicate, due to the time scale associated with the persistence of CWD prions in the environment.
 Prions decay slowly and can remain latent and infectious for more than a decade \cite{GSP_2006,wiggins_2009}.
 Many mathematical models have been developed to help understand the disease spread in deer populations, evaluate the efficacy of control strategies, and infer the modes of transmission.
 We briefly review several of the published models, but our summary should not be considered exhaustive.